semanticarts/airquality/README.md

 # An Air Quality Sensor Nework Aggregator Using RDFox and Node-RED on Raspberry Pi

 The Node-Red code gathers data from a set of air sensors ( see [luftdaten.info](luftdaten.info) for details of sensors) every 5 minutes.
 The sensors provide PM10 and PM2.5 readings at specified locations (lat, long, alt).
 A separate Node-Red flow runs hourly to gather the readings of the previous hour, count the readings per sensor, and calculate min and max.
-This data is then sent to Allegrograph or any other triplestore that allows SPARQL over HTTP.
+This data is then sent to RDFox, Allegrograph or any other triplestore that allows SPARQL over HTTP.

 Items needed: